lborophysics/DECTSim/docs/source/dev_guide/detector.rst

 Properties
 ----------
-.. attribute:: gantry
+.. attribute:: the_gantry
     :noindex:

-    The gantry object that the detector is attached to.
+    (:class:`gantry`) The gantry object that the detector is attached to.

-.. attribute:: detect_array
+.. attribute:: the_array

-    The detector pixel array object that the detector is using.
+    (:class:`detector_array`) The detector pixel array object that the detector is using.

-.. attribute:: sensor
+.. attribute:: the_sensor

-    The sensor object that the detector is using.
+    (:class:`sensor`) The sensor object that the detector is using.

 Functions
 ---------

-.. function:: detector(gantry, detector_array, sensor)
+.. function:: detector(the_gantry, the_array, the_sensor)

     The constructor for the detector class.
 It takes a gantry, a detector pixel array and a sensor as input.
 It checks that the input data is of the correct type and then assigns the input data to the properties of the class.

+    :param the_gantry: The gantry object that the detector is attached to.
+    :type gantry: gantry
+    :param the_array: The detector pixel array object that the detector is using.
+    :type the_array: detector_array
+    :param the_sensor: The sensor object that the detector is using.
+    :type the_sensor: sensor

+    :returns: **obj** - An instance of the detector class.
+    :rtype: :class:`detector`

 Potential Future Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~